 Substance Abuse and Behavioral Disorder Counselors Career Video

-Description: Counsel with emphasis on prevention.
-Work with individuals and groups to promote optimum mental and emotional health.
-May help individuals deal with issues associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; and aging.
+Description: Counsel and advise individuals and groups to promote optimum mental and emotional health, with an emphasis on prevention.
+May help individuals deal with a broad range of mental health issues, such as those associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; or aging.

 Individuals struggling with mental health issues or substance abuse often need focused help to recover their well-being, and make changes in behavior that will improve their lives.
 Counselors offer the treatment and support that helps people recover.
 Substance abuse counselors and behavioral disorder counselors, teach clients how to cope with life’s problems without turning to substances, modify problem behaviors, help them rebuild relationships and, if necessary, reestablish their career.
 Mental health counselors treat clients with a variety of mental and emotional health issues and relationship problems.
 They may specialize in a population such as students, children, or the elderly.
 Substance abuse, behavioral disorder, and mental health counselors work in a wide variety of settings, including mental health centers and hospitals, prisons, and addiction or eating disorder treatment centers.
 Although rewarding, the work can be stressful, with large workloads, and often limited resources.
 They also may have to intervene in crisis situations or work with disturbed clients.
 Most counselors work full time.
 In some settings, they may need to work evenings, nights, or weekends.
 All states require mental health counselors to be licensed, which requires a master’s degree, internship, and a period of professionally supervised practice.
 For substance abuse and behavioral disorder counselor positions, educational requirements can vary from a high school diploma and certification to a master’s degree.
 Licensure requirements vary by state and position, though all who work in private practice must be licensed.